Bryan Adinany

-Bryan Adinany (born 13 March 2000) is a professional footballer who plays as a forward for Challenger Pro League club Lierse.
+Bryan Adinany (born 13 March 2000) is a professional footballer who plays as a forward for Hungarian First League club Debreceni VSC, on loan from Belgian Challenger Pro League club Kortrijk.
 Born in France, he plays for the Madagascar national team.

 Career

 Adinany is a youth product of Rennes.
 He joined Châteauroux in 2018, and made his professional debut with the club in a 2–1 Ligue 2 loss to Orléans on 13 February 2019.

 In 2020, Adinany joined Italian club Gozzano.
 In 2021, He left Gozzano to play for FC Saint-Louis Neuweg.

 He joined Championnat National 3 club US Raon-l'Étape a year later.

 Adinany joined Championnat National 2 club Le Puy in 2023.
 He made his debut for the club in a 2–0 loss to Hyères.

 He scored his first goal with the club in a 2–0 win over Andrézieux.

 Personal life

 Born in France, Adinany is of Comorian and Malagasy descent.
 He debuted with Madagascar in a friendly 3–1 loss to DR Congo on 8 June 2025.